Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 ### Early Work

-We already knew where our data was going to come from (the dblp database), and we knew what we wanted to do with it, but a major roadblock to development was still getting the specific data we wanted to show (or at least a representative sample) in the format we wanted it in.
+We already knew where our data was going to come from (the DBLP database), and we knew what we wanted to do with it, but a major roadblock to development was still getting the specific data we wanted to show (or at least a representative sample) in the format we wanted it in.
 As an example, we anticipated that scraping the author affiliations could be an expensive task, so we needed to know what websites to target as soon as possible.
 Without